REGINALD SMITH 1892–1955

 Born 16th March 1892 in Nottingham

 Age 19 living with Samuel Creasey a confectioner, his wife Annie Rebecca and a servant Edith Miles at 245 Mansfield Road, Nottingham.
-He is employed as a baker.
+He was employed as a baker.

 Rank: Private, formerly Driver

 Military Unit: Royal Welsh Fusiliers, formerly Royal Army Service Corps

 Theatres of War: Balkans, Egypt, date of entry 24.4.15

 Served at Gallipoli with Number 1 field bakery and also in Egypt under Lord Allenby.

 Demobilised 31 August 1919

 13.05.1915 Formation became 158th Brigade of the 53rd Division.

 19.07.1915 Embarked for Gallipoli from Devonport, Plymouth via Imbros.